 Several other bugs and errors can make your website’s performance and speed very slow.
 Or even make it not completely accessible to the visitors.
 Some of them are broken links, 403, 404, 500, 502 errors, syntax errors, etc. The remedy is not that difficult; first you need to get a decent host to host your site; then you need to regularly assess the performance of your website by checking all the aspects and some more.

 These errors can also pave the way for several security threats.
+DDoS attacks or any other types of cyber attacks may risk your website’s security.
 The use of SSL (Secure Socket Layers) develops a secure connection between the visitor’s browser and your website’s server.
 Any information that goes through this connection is secure and cannot be tapped in.
 HTTPS, another secure connection, makes your website secure in sending information to and from different servers.

 Some of my readers may not term these mistakes as web design problems, but this can impact your design much.
 Aspects like meta tags, H1 tags and the use of other headlines not only ruin your website but also make it look less pleasing.
 Take a look at the following stats from SEMrush and see the impact yourself.